-Actual compensation paid out in a given year may vary (sometimes significantly) from targeted levels because compensation earned under the EIP program are variable and commensurate with the level of achievement of annual performance goals.
-When we achieve superior results, we reward our executives accordingly under the terms of these programs.
-Conversely, when we fall short of our business objectives, payments under these variable programs decrease correspondingly.
-However, as noted previously, the Committee has temporarily suspended the EIP and did not set targets for fiscal 2012.
-The Committee has not yet determined whether to set targets under the EIP for fiscal 2013.
+Actual compensation paid out in a given year may vary (sometimes significantly) from targeted levels because compensation earned under the EIP program is variable and commensurate with the level of achievement of annual performance goals.
+As designed, superior company performance results would yield superior payouts to our executives under the terms of these programs.
+Conversely, if we were to fall short of our business objectives, payments under these variable programs would decrease correspondingly.
+However, as noted previously, the Committee suspended the EIP during fiscal 2011, 2012, and 2013, with no bonuses earned for any of those performance years.

-As shown by the chart below, 2012 Actual Total Cash Compensation fell well below targeted levels on average.
+As shown by the chart below, 2013 Actual Total Cash Compensation fell well below targeted levels on average.